hablix/HandGestureDetector/README.md

 ### Training

 For training the model I used Google Colaboratory.
-This so called web IDE for Python enabels to run python code or jupiter notebooks without setting things up on local computer.
-It provides acess to Googles Computing power and GPUs for faster execution in building the model.
-The advantages are, there is no need to install all the project related libraries on local computer.
-During the developping there is no danger from executing and debugging unknowen code from different sources on the internet.
+This so-called web IDE for Python enables users to run python code or jupyter notebooks without setting things up on a local computer.
+It provides access to Google's Computing power and GPUs for faster execution in building the model.
+The advantages are, there is no need to install all the project related libraries on the local computer.
+During the development there is no danger from executing and debugging unknown code from different sources on the internet.
 Faster execution in building the model.
 But it also made it necessary to store the dataset in Google drive for easier access.
 So I reduced the images resolution to 180px x 180px.

 I used the TensorFlow Lite Model Maker library. [link](https://github.com/tensorflow/examples/tree/83a8b6edfa03fca856b8817c29a06c9d93d4f34b/tensorflow_examples/lite/model_maker)
 This Library simplifies training of a TF lite model with custom dataset.
-It privides transfer learning, data argumentation and different custom settings.
-With heplp of this library the amount of training data and the training time can be reduced.
+It provides transfer learning, data argumentation and different custom settings.
+With help of this library the amount of training data and the training time can be reduced.

-During the project i recently changed the used dataset and the configuration of the model.
+During the project I recently changed the used dataset and the configuration of the model.

-Some importand variables here are:
+Some important variables here are:

-* Dataset\
-There has to be found a tradeoff between training data, validation data and test data.
-The best match was:

-* Training and validation data\
+* Training and validation data (Dataset)\
 Data which is used for training and validation.
-It is considerd as good tradeoff to use a split of 80/20.
+It is considered a good tradeoff to use a split around 80/20.

 * Dropout\
-Technique to randomly remove given amount of neurons in each layer to avoid overfitting.
+Technique to randomly remove a given amount of neurons in each layer to avoid overfitting.

 * Epochs\
-One epoch is the full iteration by the learning algorithem over the entire training set.
-Increasing the number of epoches can achieve better accuracy until a certain level.
+One epoch is the full iteration by the learning algorithm over the entire training set.
+Increasing the number of epochs can achieve better accuracy until a certain level.
 Too many epochs lead to overfitting.

 * Batch size\
 Number of samples which is used in a training step.

 * Data argumentation \
-Input images are modified a bit to represent a larger vayrity of images.
-This consists of croping the image, rezising the image and flipping the image.
+Input images are modified a bit to represent a larger variety of images.
+This consists of cropping the image, resizing the image and flipping the image.
 [link](https://github.com/tensorflow/examples/blob/83a8b6edfa03fca856b8817c29a06c9d93d4f34b/tensorflow_examples/lite/model_maker/core/task/image_preprocessing.py#L186)